About Supervisor John W. Foust

 From 1981 until his election to the Board of Supervisors, John practiced construction law in Northern Virginia and was active in several civic associations and County advisory committees.
 He served as President of the McLean Citizens Association, President of the McLean Planning Committee, Chairman of the Fairfax County Environmental Quality Advisory Council’s Legislative Committee, Chairman of the Chain Bridge District of the Boy Scouts of America, and Chairman of the Advocacy Committee of the Medical Care for Children Partnership.

 John was elected to the Board of Supervisors in 2007 and re-elected in 2011 and 2015.
 He represents the Dranesville District which includes McLean, Great Falls, Herndon and portions of Vienna and Falls Church.
-He serves as Chairman of the Board’s Transportation Committee, and the Fairfax County Economic Advisory Commission as well as serving as 2nd Vice Chairman of the Board’s Budget Committee.
+He serves as Chairman of the Board’s Transportation Committee, the Information Technology Committee, and the Fairfax County Economic Advisory Commission as well as serving as a Vice Chairman of the Board’s Budget Committee.
 He also serves on the Audit Committee, and the Housing and Community Development Committee.

-John represents Fairfax County on several regional boards and commissions including the Northern Virginia Transportation Commission, the Route 28 Commission, the Mosaic Community Development Authority, the Dulles Rail Phase I and Phase II Tax District Commissions, the Metropolitan Washington Council of Governments, the National Capital Region Emergency Preparedness Council and the Community Criminal Justice Board.
+John represents Fairfax County on several regional boards and commissions including the Northern Virginia Transportation Commission, the Route 28 Commission, the Mosaic Community Development Authority, the Dulles Rail Phase I and Phase II Tax District Commissions, the Metropolitan Washington Council of Governments, the National Capital Region Emergency Preparedness Council, the Northern Virginia Transportation Authority Planning Coordination Advisory Committee, the Community Criminal Justice Board, and the GO Virginia Regional Council for Northern Virginia.

 Since joining the Board of Supervisors, John has sought to provide effective, results-oriented, common sense leadership for the residents of the Dranesville District and Fairfax County.